adaltas/node-nikita-docs/src/md/about/tutorial.md

 ### Passing options

 The `touch` action is now a separate Node.js module.
-It is a vanilla JavaScript function which may receive options.
-There are many options which are globally available to every actions such as `header`, `retry`, `relax`.
-We encourage you to navigate the documentation.
-Covering all of them is not in the scope of this tutorial.
-You can also create your own options.
-Let's pass the path of the target file as an option:
+It is a vanilla JavaScript function.
+You can create your own options to control the behavior of your actions.
+In our example, we created the `target` option to know which file to touch:

 File "./lib/touch.js":